reonZ/pf2e-token-hud/README.md

-# FoundryVTT PF2e Token Hud
+# FoundryVTT PF2e Interactive Token Tooltip

 This module will generate an interactive token tooltip to access all the most used `Character` and `Npc` features.